When the Moon Hits Your Eye: Plot summary

 The response to the crisis differs between the public and private sectors.
 At BancUsonia, executives introduce a credit card program featuring high limits and low interest rates, appealing to those fearing their time may be limited to settle their debts.
 In contrast, government representatives opt to remain silent on the matter to prevent causing panic.
 Throughout the nation, people organize "Flip Off the Moon" gatherings to voice their anxieties.
-A demonstration by students outside a cheese shop in Wisconsin nearly escalates into violence but is ultimately contained.
+A demonstration by students outside a cheese shop in Wisconsin nearly escalates into violence but is ultimately contained when the owner of a rival cheese shop shows up to repel the attackers with a baseball bat.
+This starts a reconciliation between the two owners, who are long-estranged brothers, and whose employees have begun a secret romance.

 Retired professor Clyde Ramsey invites his friends Dave and Alton to face the apocalypse together.
 Fantasy author Lessa Sarah Cirrincione contemplates abandoning her novel because of the unfolding crisis but decides to complete it for her husband, Hector.
 Jackie Hyland pays a visit to her ailing ex-husband, Ian Smythe, a well-regarded musician, and after his passing, she inherits a guitar and rights to his music, reflecting on their unconventional history.

 Pastor James at Meadow Hill Church offers support to his church members, even as he grapples with his own uncertainties.
 During a service, Caleb interjects, questioning the significance of faith in a world poised for ruin.
 In reply, James responds on a community and purpose, promising to tackle obstacles in his congregation.
 A scandal involving Congress relates to a NASA jumpsuit and cheese, drawing significant media interest.
 An episode of Saturday Night Live encounters turmoil due to weak comedic content.
 At a gathering at the White House to watch the eclipse, Dayton and astronaut LeMae Anderson notice a shift when the anticipated total eclipse turns out to be annular.
 They discover that the original moon, now referred to as "Luna" by NASA, has reappeared, while Lunar One has vanished.

 The day following Luna's return, President Boone declares that the danger is over, although the causes for the moon's alterations remain a mystery.
 NASA continues to monitor for any indications of Caseus resurfacing.
 As time passes, public sentiment evolves; a year later, discussions on Reddit and conspiracy forums propose that the cheese-moon incident was a fabrication by governments or businesses.
 Speculation circulates that Jody staged his own death, and by the tenth anniversary, a third of the American population questions the existence of Caseus.
 A hundred years later, official narratives label it as The Caseusian Hoax, asserting it was an elaborate media and technological conspiracy, and disregarding the moon samples as part of a coordinated deception.